Augusto do Rosário Rodrigues: Work

 Rodrigues produced short stories for the "Renascença" programme of All-India Radio, which were later collected and published in a collection entitled Contos Regionais, or "Regional Stories", in 1987.
-Given that this title was also used by the Goan short-story writer José da Silva Coelho, whose work was rediscovered by Devi and Seabra, there is a possibility that Rodrigues was giving a sly wink back to his predecessor.
+Given that this title was also used by the Goan short-story writer José da Silva Coelho, whose work was rediscovered by Vimala Devi and Manuel de Seabra, there is a possibility that Rodrigues was giving a sly wink back to his predecessor.
 Two of his stories have been translated into English: O Capitão Tarimbeiro (as Risen from the Ranks) and O Herdeiro dos Cabrais (as The Scion of the Cabral Family).

 Themes

 Many of Rodrigues's stories are historical, ranging from the eighteenth century right up until his present day.
 Focussing on Goa's Catholic community, his stories often revolve around issues of decline and recovery.
 The Goan critic Bailon de Sá described his collection as showing a sort of "inside out exoticism".